Clastify logo

 Why classification has limits

-Discrete bonding categories are useful because they help us spot patterns quickly: a high melting point suggests strong bonding; conductivity points to mobile charged particles; brittleness suggests a lattice that cannot deform easily.
-The problem comes when the labels are treated as absolute.
+Discrete bonding categories are useful because they help us spot patterns quickly: high melting point suggests strong bonding; conductivity suggests mobile charged particles; brittleness suggests a lattice that cannot deform easily.
+Problems start when the labels are treated as absolute.
 Some covalent network solids conduct, some molecular covalent polymers are tough, some ionic compounds have substantial covalent character, and many useful materials deliberately combine bonding types.

-Period 3 oxides make a good linking example for this reason.
+This is why period 3 oxides make such a good linking example.
 Across the period, the oxides move from more ionic, basic oxides through amphoteric behaviour to covalent, acidic oxides.
-Their properties show a trend in bonding rather than a sudden jump from one perfect category to another.
+Their properties track a trend in bonding, rather than a sudden jump from one perfect category to another.

 Locating a binary compound from electronegativity

-A binary compound’s position in the bonding triangle comes from how much ionic, covalent and metallic character the bond has.
-In the IB course, the judgement is made using electronegativity values from the data booklet.
+Where a binary compound sits in the bonding triangle depends on how much ionic, covalent and metallic character the bond has.
+In the IB course, this judgement comes from electronegativity values in the data booklet.

 Electronegativity is a dimensionless measure of how strongly an atom in a bond attracts the shared electron pair.
 For a bond between atoms A and B, calculate:

-Δχ mainly shows the balance between ionic and covalent character.
-When Δχ is large, the electron pair is attracted much more strongly by one atom, so the bond has more ionic character. χ̄ helps you tell metallic character apart from covalent character.
-Low mean electronegativity is linked with metallic character; high mean electronegativity is linked with covalent character.
+Δχ\Delta \chi mainly points to ionic versus covalent character.
+If Δχ\Delta \chi is large, the electron pair is attracted very unevenly, so the bond has more ionic character. χˉ\bar{\chi} helps you tell metallic character apart from covalent character.
+A low mean electronegativity links to metallic character; a high mean electronegativity links to covalent character.

 Image

-You don’t need to calculate percentage ionic character.
-If a diagram labels percentage regions, treat them qualitatively: “mostly ionic”, “polar covalent with some ionic character”, or “between metallic and covalent” is the kind of interpretation expected.
+You do not need to calculate percentage ionic character.
+If a diagram shows percentage regions, read them qualitatively: “mostly ionic”, “polar covalent with some ionic character”, or “between metallic and covalent” is the sort of interpretation expected.

 Predicting properties from position

-Once you have plotted the position, use the nearby bonding models to predict properties.
+Once you have a position, use the nearby bonding models to predict properties.

-A substance near the ionic region is likely to have a high melting point, be brittle, conduct poorly as a solid, and conduct when molten or aqueous if ions are mobile.
-A substance near the covalent molecular region is more likely to show low electrical conductivity and, depending on molecular size and intermolecular forces, a lower melting point.
-A substance between the metallic and covalent regions may behave like a metalloid, with lustre, brittleness and semiconducting properties.
+A substance near the ionic region will probably have a high melting point, be brittle, conduct poorly as a solid, and conduct when molten or aqueous if its ions are mobile.
+Near the covalent molecular region, a substance is more likely to have low electrical conductivity and, depending on molecular size and intermolecular forces, a lower melting point.
+Between the metallic and covalent regions, a substance may behave like a metalloid: lustrous, brittle and semiconducting.

-Mixed bonding can catch you out.
+Mixed bonding can give unexpected properties.
 A compound with significant ionic and covalent character may not behave like a textbook ionic solid.
 Aluminium chloride, for example, has enough covalent character to show an unusually low melting point for a substance often introduced as ionic, and it can form molecular species.
 The bonding triangle is a model, not a magic property machine.

 Comparing materials with varying bonding character

-Consider two families of binary compounds.
+Look at two families of binary compounds.
 Potassium halides are strongly ionic: as the halide ion gets larger from fluoride to iodide, electrostatic attraction weakens and melting points tend to decrease.
 Silver halides have greater covalent character.
-Their melting behaviour is affected more by polarizability and intermolecular attractions, so the trend is not the same as in a simple ionic model.
+Their melting behaviour is affected more by polarizability and intermolecular attractions, so the trend does not match a simple ionic model.

-This is the sort of comparison the triangle handles well.
+This is where the triangle is useful.
 It helps you connect bonding character to properties, but it does not replace careful structural reasoning.

 Image